json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-data-2022.md

 #### 4.3.1 External Data Access

 Implementations SHOULD provide a means to pre-load and cache any external references prior to evaluation but MAY be configured to fetch external documents at evaluation time.
-Documents fetched from URIs which contain a JSON Pointer fragment MUST be interpreted using a media type that allows resolution of such fragments.
+Documents fetched from IRIs which contain a JSON Pointer fragment MUST be interpreted using a media type, such as `application/schema-instance+json`, that allows resolution of such fragments.

 Users should be aware that fetching data from external locations may carry certain security risks not covered by this document.